telerik/kendo-ui-builder/docs/components/button.md

 # Button

+The Kendo UI Button is part of the Navigation components which the Builder supports.

+## Usage

-Buttons detect user interaction and trigger a corresponding event.
+* Detects user interaction and triggers a corresponding event.

-The Button enables you to display an icon from the Kendo UI theme sprite.
+* Enables you to display an icon from the Kendo UI theme sprite.

-## Features

 ## Preview